 I love them both for different reasons and what you can do with them.
 The price (with no sales or coupons) is $8.99 per yard.
 That’s why it is great to see the two version (for cost-savings) and also really great to bring a coupon to save a bit on the fabric.

 I wouldn’t recommend anything more than that or your scarf will choke you and you will die from scarf blanket suffocation.

 It will be all over the headlines.

 They will be laughing at you in those ridiculous segments on the radio where they try to shock you at the stupidity of Americans.
 Your family will miss you.
 It would all be very tragic.

 If you would prefer to shop online, I love to check over here for flannel by the yard.
 SO MANY great choices!!

 How to Make a Blanket Scarf

-1. Purchase 2-2.5 yards of flannel fabric (the flannel printing is on both sides).
+1. Purchase 2-2.5 yards of flannel fabric (make sure the flannel printing is on both sides).